-The Mylands paint spring 2020 colours include Walpole, Morning Blue, Observatory, and FTT 018 from its Film, Television and Theatre paint collection – a colour that was even used on the Harry Potter sets that has now been reincarnated for interiors.
+The Mylands paint spring 2020 colors include Walpole, Morning Blue, Observatory, and FTT 018 from its Film, Television and Theatre paint collection – a colour that was even used on the Harry Potter sets that has now been reincarnated for interiors.

 Britain’s oldest family-run paint manufacturer, Mylands’ used its in-house colour experts to carefully curate the palette to reflect the versatility and perennial popularity of blue –from the understated calm of Walpole’s off-white with soft blue-green tones, to the high-impact electric blue of FTT 018.

 Blues give a fresh feel to a space and evoke feelings of calm.
 Often thought of a cool colour, Mylands’ blues will bring warmth to a space through the soft tones and depth of pigments.
-Each colour can be used on its own or combined with any others within the palette for a harmonious and sophisticated interior.
+Each color can be used on its own or combined with any others within the palette for a harmonious and sophisticated interior.
 They can also be used with contrasting pinks, greens or greys for a layered look.

 The Mylands paint spring 2020 colour palette in detail includes: